- Considering the likelihood of the root cause occurrence;

 Risk analysis is the activity of examining each identified risk to refine the description of the risk, isolate the cause, determine the effects, aid in setting risk mitigation priorities.
 It refines each risk in terms of its likelihood, its consequence, and its relationship to other risk areas or processes.
-Analysis begins with a detailed study of the risks that have been identified.
+The analysis begins with a detailed study of the risks that have been identified.
 The objective is to gather enough information about future risks to judge the root causes, the likelihood, and the consequences if the risk occurs.
 The frequently used term “Risk Assessment” includes the distinct activities of Risk Identification and risk analysis.

 Risk analysis sequence of tasks include:

 - Develop probability and consequence scales by allocating consequence thresholds against the Work Breakdown Structure (WBS) or other breakout;